 Top of the page

-A lactic acid test is a blood test that measures the level of lactic acid made in the body.
+A lactic acid (also called lactate) test is a blood test that measures the level of lactic acid made in the body.
 Most of it is made by muscle tissue and red blood cells.
 When the oxygen level in the body is normal, carbohydrate breaks down into water and carbon dioxide.
 When the oxygen level is low, carbohydrate breaks down for energy and makes lactic acid.

 Lactic acid levels get higher when strenuous exercise or other conditions—such as heart failure, a severe infection (sepsis), or shock—lower the flow of blood and oxygen throughout the body.
 Lactic acid levels can also get higher when the liver is severely damaged or diseased, because the liver normally breaks down lactic acid.